RIVM-bioinformatics/juno-amr/README.md

 ## Future ideas for this pipeline
 * Make this pipeline available and user friendly for users outside RIVM.
+* Make documentation available outside RIVM.

 ## License
+This pipeline is licensed with a AGPL3 license.
+Detailed information can be found inside the 'LICENSE' file in this repository.

 ## Contact
+* **Contact person:**       Roxanne Wolthuis
+* **Email**                 roxanne.wolthuis@rivm.nl

 ## Acknowledgements